-- Guest Artists in Residency
+- Guest Artists in Residence

 - Past Events

-AVPA Curriculum Development Grant
+AVPA Course Development Grant

-In order to directly engage undergraduate and graduate students with the AVPA mission and programming, the AVPA offers Curriculum Development Grants to develop new courses or adapt existing courses that evidence a commitment to integrating practice and research as well as take AVPA-sponsored productions, performances, or exhibitions of creative work as a central component of the course curriculum.
+In order to directly engage undergraduate and graduate students with the AVPA mission and programming, the AVPA offers Course Development Grants to develop new courses or adapt existing courses that evidence a commitment to integrating practice and research as well as take AVPA-sponsored productions, performances, or exhibitions of creative work as a central component of the course curriculum.
 Special consideration will be given to proposals that specifically address interdisciplinary teaching and research.
 Up to three grants will be awarded in each granting period, or up to six grants per year.

 The AVPA will provide a research bursary of $1000 to successful applicants.
 The research bursary may be used for research-related travel; conference expenses; purchase of equipment, materials, and data for the completion of the project; and other normally reimbursable expenses.
 In addition, up to $500 is available in support of class-related activities or events (an outside visitor, the cost of a student forum at semester’s end, or other in-class activities).
-Curriculum Development Grants are for a maximum of 12 months.
+Course Development Grants are for a maximum of 24 months.
 Any unused funds at the end of the project period will be returned to the AVPA at the end of the grant period.

 Curriculum Development Grants must demonstrate a sustained interaction between faculty and students as well as significant educational impact for TAMU students.
 Results of these activities as well as an explanation of how this impact is assessed must be summarized in an annual AVPA Final Report, to be publicly available and posted on the AVPA website.